zaxor0/zwerchhau/README.md

 #### Riposte
 If a player rolled a parry versus a cut or thrust, and they win the opposed check with a roll of 6, they may riposte!

-A riposte is follow up successful attack that allows for a standard damage roll, but if the player does not have specailization with the weapon, it is half damage.
+A riposte is follow up to a successful parry that allows for a standard damage roll, but if the player does not have specailization with the weapon, it is half damage.

 ### Damage
 Damage is split between flesh / body and constitution.
 Most attacks do not deal damage directly to the opponent's flesh but wears them down.
 A successful grapple does not follow this chart, see the next section.